railwayapp/docs/src/pages/develop/cli.md

 Use this method if you prefer to interact with Railway using a native Windows binary.

-This commnd below requires an administrative powershell instance.
+This command below requires an administrative powershell instance.

 ```ps1
 Set-ExecutionPolicy RemoteSigned -scope CurrentUser